 “I’m sure I will.”

-They rode off with Casper riding behind Dave, who was oblivious of the arms wrapped around him.
+They ride off with Casper riding behind Dave, who was oblivious of the arms wrapped around him.

 “Excited about the video shoot?”
-I asked Jack.
+I ask Jack.

 “What am I supposed to do?
 I wasn’t there.
 You played guitar and sang by yourself.
 I hardly knew you then.
 It was to die for when you used to say hi in English.
 I would get there early, hoping you wouldn’t ditch that day.
 When you came in the door, I’d look up and you’d smile.
 It felt like my balls would drop to the floor.”